Sighisoara: Medieval Citadel & Old Town

 What else is inside the citadel walls?

-The pleasure of Sighisoara is that the whole upper town is the attraction, so once you are through the Clock Tower gate the right move is to stop navigating and just wander.
+The pleasure of Sighisoara is that the whole upper town is the attraction, so once you’re through the Clock Tower gate the right move is to stop navigating and just wander.
 The citadel is a small grid of steep cobbled lanes and tightly packed houses painted in faded ochres, greens and blues, most of them centuries old; the town counts 164 houses more than 300 years old among its protected monuments.
 Every few corners you meet another guild tower, squat and defensive, a reminder that this pretty street plan was first and foremost a fortress.

 How long do you need in Sighisoara?

 Half a day covers the citadel comfortably: the Clock Tower and its museum, the two squares, Casa Vlad Dracul, the Covered Stairway and the Church on the Hill, with time for lunch on the square.
 That is why most people fold Sighisoara into a Transylvania trip as a stop rather than a base, seeing it on the way between Brasov and Sibiu.
+Our Sighisoara to Sibiu guide covers that leg and the Saxon churches you can fold into it.

 How do you get to Sighisoara?

 The easy answer is the train.
-Sighisoara sits on Romania’s main east-west railway between Bucharest, Brasov and Cluj, and the station is a short walk from the citadel, so you do not need a car to visit.
+Sighisoara sits on Romania’s main east-west railway between Bucharest, Brasov and Cluj, and the station is a short walk from the citadel, so you don’t need a car to visit.
 From Brasov the ride is roughly three and a half to four hours, from Bucharest around six to seven; both run several times a day, and tickets are cheap.
 These times are approximate and the connections change, so check the current CFR timetable when you plan, but the practical point holds: this is one of Transylvania’s most train-friendly stops.

 What to see around Sighisoara